goodekat/LIME-diagnostics-paper/README.md

     figure used in the paper to be uploaded to GitHub
   - `submission-steps.Rmd` contains the to do list and R code for preparing the files for submission to the ASA Data Science Journal.

+**`cover-letter`**

+Contains the files associated with the cover letter submitted to the ASA Data Science journal.

 **`data`**